rustfs/docs.rustfs.com/docs/en/developer/sdk/rust.md

 }
 ```

-## Additional Usage

-For other uses, you can explore on your own.
-The Rust SDK provides complete type safety and memory safety, making it ideal for production environments.
-With Rust, you get:
+For other usage, you can explore on your own.
+If you use Vibe Coding, it becomes even simpler!

-- Zero-cost abstractions
-- Memory safety without garbage collection
-- Concurrency without data races
-- Minimal runtime overhead
-- Excellent performance

-All advanced S3 features are supported, including multipart uploads, presigned URLs, and bucket policies.